djeada/Parallel-And-Concurrent-Programming/README.md

 ### Challenges with multithreading

-The irony is that multithreading challenges are coming from its biggest advantage.
+The irony is that most multithreading challenges are coming from its biggest advantage.
 Threads are favored over processes because they share state with one another, making communication simple.
 This fact is also the reason for most common challenges when dealing with multithreading.

 #### Data race